 MRO spare parts features

 Lanza is specialized in supporting MRO spare parts planning.
-Therefore, there are several functionalities tailored specifically to the complexities of the MRO spare parts environment: slow mover management, repairable management, supersession, and where-used information (e.g., BOM).
+Therefore, there are several functionalities tailored specifically to the complexities of the MRO spare parts environment:

 Slow mover management

-Lanza offers specialized forecasting algorithms to tackle the challenges of forecasting slow moving-parts.
+Lanza offers specialized forecasting algorithms to tackle the challenges of forecasting slow moving parts.
 Because of the lack of data, regular forecasting methods often do not provide accurate results.

 • Croston forecasting